Email WhatsApp Call

 Astrological Significance of Makar Sankranti 2026

-From a spiritual perspective, Sankranti marks the beginning of the Uttarayan phase of the sun’s six-month northern journey.
-The Puranas refer to this phase of the solar calendar as “Devool Night,” which is a time for powerful energy, new beginnings, and advantageous spiritual practices.
-The planetary alignment associated with this event is believed to provide cleansing of the aura and mental clarity.
+From a spiritual perspective, Sankranti marks the beginning of the Uttarayan phase of the Sun’s six-month northern journey.
+The Puranas refer to this phase of the solar calendar as “Devool Night,” a time of powerful energy, new beginnings, and auspicious spiritual practices.
+The planetary alignment associated with this event is believed to cleanse the aura and promote mental clarity.

 How to Celebrate Makar Sankranti 2026 Puja – Step by Step Instructions

-1. Purification: The day begins with purification of your body before sunrise (by taking a bath); if you can’t go to the holy river Ganga, put in a few drops of Ganga water and black sesame seeds (Til) in your bathtub, which represents washing away your past sins.
+1. Purification: The day begins with the purification of your body before Sunrise (by taking a bath); if you can’t go to the holy river Ganga, put in a few drops of Ganga water and black sesame seeds (Til) in your bathtub, which represents washing away your past sins.

 Makar Sankranti 2026: Remedies for Your Zodiac (Rashi Upay)

-Zodiac “Upays” or remedies to maximize this solar transition (based on your Zodiac Sign) for Makar Sankranti 2026 are as follows:
+Zodiac “Upays” or remedies to maximise this solar transition (based on your Moon Sign) for Makar Sankranti 2026 are as follows:

-Aries (Mesha): Donate red lentils (Masoor Dal) and sweets made with jaggery to people needing assistance.
-This treatment enhances your ruling planet Mars’ capabilities and assists in establishing professional stability.
+Aries (Mesha): Donate red lentils (Masoor Dal) and jaggery sweets to people in need.
+This treatment enhances your ruling planet, Mars’ capabilities, and helps establish professional stability.

 Taurus (Vrishabha): To balance the earthiness of Capricorn energy, Taurus individuals should donate white clothing or white sesame seeds to a temple priest.